- 1 Definition

 In rare cases, the pancreas (pancreas) can be attacked and develop impaired function.
 Blood samples can show high enzymes as signs of inflammation (amylase, lipase).
 Symptoms can be loose, malodorous stools and weight loss.
 This should then be examined by a doctor.
 Intake of pancreatic enzymes and adapted diet (consult with nutritionist) may correct the problem.

 - Diet, oral and dental health here (supervisor The Norwegian Directorate of Health)

 - In general about diet for rheumatic diseases here: diet

-- More info here (National Competence Center, St Olavs, Trondheim)
+- More info here (in Danish) (National Competence Center, St Olavs, Trondheim)

 Most people with Sjögren's syndrome have a normal life span.
 Symptoms of dryness and fatigue / exhaustion however, often persists over many years and reduces the quality of life (reference: Enger TB, 2011).

 Control and follow-up of rheumatologist